 While many Wiccan practitioners are members of a coven, there are also those known as ‘solitary Witches’; those who do not belong to a coven and, either by choice or by circumstance, practice their beliefs alone.
 While James’ The Varieties of Religious Experience is concerned primarily with the individual’s mystical experience, the experiences of the individual in a group/coven setting are also examined in this research.
 De Conick observes that “James’s understanding of mysticism as a spirituality separate from religion is one of the main inspirations for the demographic “spiritual but not religious” that has arisen in contemporary culture.”
 (De Conick, 2016, p. xix).
 SEE BLACK WELL’S SOCIOLOGY OF RELIGION (SPIRITUAL BUT NOT RELIGIOUS).
 The idea of ‘spiritual but not religious’ can be exceptionally relevant to the Witch, and many Witches would refute that Wicca is a religion but rather a spiritual path.
 However, there are also those that believe that Wicca is the religious aspect of being a Witch whereas witchcraft is the ‘doing’ – the ‘craft’ – of the Witch.
 QUOTE ‘The Lioness’.
 Therefore, according to this proposition, it is possible to be a Witch without necessarily being a Wiccan.
 It seems impossible to deal in absolutes when it comes to examining Witchcraft, and ideas of a reductionist or essentialist nature are very difficult to apply.
 Another issue is the difficulty in attempting to quantify the religious experience of the practitioner; as Hume notes “The experiences defy rational explanation [author’s indentation].”
 (Hume, 1997, p.
 10).
 Hume quotes, and agrees with, Otto (Otto, 1958), noting that he saw some religious experiences as being beyond explanation (Hume, 1997, p.
 10), with Hume observing that “Otto saw orthodoxy as the rational, head of religion, which has been valued over the non-rational, which he saw as the heart of religion,” (Hume, 1997, p.
 10).
 She quotes Otto extensively:

-“It is not simply that orthodoxy was pre-occupied with doctrine and the framing of dogma…it is rather that orthodoxy found in the construction of dogma and doctrine no way to do justice to the non-rational aspect of its subject.
+“It is not simply that orthodoxy was pre-occupied with doctrine and the framing of dogma…it is rather that orthodoxy found in the construction of dogma and doctrine no way do justice to the non-rational aspect of its subject.
 So far from keeping the non-rational element in religion alive in the heart of the religious experience, orthodox Christianity manifestly failed to recognise its value, and by this failure gave to the idea of God a one-sidedly intellectualistic and rationalistic interpretation.”
 (Otto in Hume, 1997, p.
 10)

 There are debates on the validity of such experiences; Luhrmann (Luhrmann, 1991) uses a framework that she calls ‘interpretive drift’ – that the practitioner’s perception gradually moves away from a purely rational stance to one more based in an acceptance of the irrational.
-Harrington (Harrington, 2006) argues against this, preferring a model that she calls the ‘Schematic Integration Model’ (SIM) which suggests that people ‘come home’ (a more palatable term for convert) to Wicca – or in the case of this study, Witchcraft.
+Harrington (Harrington, 2006) argues against this, preferring a model that she calls the ‘Schematic Integration Model’ (SIM) which suggests that people ‘come home’ (a more palatable term for conversion) to Wicca – or in the case of this study, Witchcraft.
 It became exceedingly apparent while collecting the qualitative data for this study that many interviewees found the idea of converting highly unpalatable (See Lecture 9) and certainly preferred Harrington’s term of ‘coming home’ because it is the best ‘fit’ for their pre-existing beliefs (Harrington, 2006, pp. 144-156).